wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-agile-software-development.md

 ## What you will do ##

-You will walk through a typical dev-test-stage-production workflow in order to publish new changes to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) sample application, which consists of two [web apps](/home/features/app-service/web/), one being a frontend (FE) and the other being a Web API backend (BE), and a [SQL database](/home/features/sql-database/).
+You will walk through a typical dev-test-stage-production workflow in order to publish new changes to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) sample application, which consists of two [web <!-- deleted by customization apps](/home/features/app-service/web/) --><!-- keep by customization: begin --> apps](/home/features/web-site/) <!-- keep by customization: end -->, one being a frontend (FE) and the other being a Web API backend (BE), and a [SQL database](/home/features/sql-database/).
 You will work with the deployment architecture shown below:

 ![](./media/app-service-agile-software-development/what-1-architecture.png)